abbr/BillEase/README.md

 ## Features

   * Support both recurring and one-time fixed rate charges and credits
+  * Support proration of quantity for fixed quantity recurring charges in the billing cycles covering the begining or end of service period.
   * Allow overriding calculated line item amount
   * Prevent altering charge and consumption records of closed billing cycles
   * Features inherited from SharePoint